 “Empathetic, respectful and pretty acute.”
 Turkish Daily News

-The sequel, The Sisterhood, Jack and Liam’s Turkish Affair, will be out in few months.
+The sequel, Turkey Street, Jack and Liam move to Bodrum will be out May 2015.
 Expect few surprises.